andr3wV/andr3wV/README.md

 ### 👋Hi there, I'm Andrew

 I'm a sophomore undergraduate student at the University of Notre Dame studying Computer Science and Economics.
-I'm interested academically in the applicatons of finance in CS and in blockchain.
+I'm interested academically in the applicatons of finance in CS, blockchain technology, iOS Development, and more generally software development.
 I'm always looking for new projects to take on, big or small.

 ### 🎖I've worked using:
 - JS - (Node.js, React,...)